telatin/seqfu2/docs/tools/merge.md

 tools like USEARCH and VSEARCH are correcly recalibrating the quality of the overlapping bases.

-Some tools, however, are expeting quality scores that are more likely produced by a sequencing tool.
-This experimental module of SeqFu joins the reads in a different way: takes the forward read _as is_, and extends it with the (reverse complemented) missing part taken from the R2.
+This experimental module of SeqFu now uses a seeded offset search with an exhaustive fallback.
+In the overlapping segment, `--qual-method recalculate` recomputes posterior Phred scores, `first` keeps the R1 quality, and `lowest` keeps the lower quality score.

 ## Potential uses